 "The efficacy at which toxic agents are removed before they cause damage is a major determinant of neurodegenerative progression.
 Our lab uses innovative techniques to understand how toxic agents are recycled at different neurodegenerative stages."
 Yu Ye

 Dr Yu Ye completed his PhD at MRC-LMB, and held a Junior Research Fellowship and a Sir Henry Wellcome Fellowship at University of Cambridge and Harvard Medical School.
-He is excited to return to Imperial, where he will untangle the molecular agents causing dementia with the ubiquitin-proteasome system.
+Dr Ye aims to untangle the molecular agents causing dementia with the ubiquitin-proteasome system.
 The Ye lab studies the interplay between the ubiquitin-proteasome system and amyloid proteins in biological systems.
 Using advanced fluorescence imaging techniques, the lab seeks to uncover the cellular mechanisms of restricting or reversing protein aggregation, and how malfunction of this system leads to neurodegenerative disorders.

 1. At a glance

 Balance is key to a healthy life.
 Cells balance synthesis of new proteins with removal of proteins whose functions are no longer required.
 Brain cells sometimes behave abnormally when obsolete proteins assemble together and disrupt normal biological functions.
 Such harmful agents are implicated in neurodegeneration and dementia.
 While much research effort has focused on how these agents form, the reverse process of their removal is not well-understood.
 ‘Proteasomes’ are molecular machines responsible for removing proteins in cells, and their malfunction has been linked to both Alzheimer’s and Parkinson’s disease progression.